scikit-learn-contrib/boruta_py/README.md

 For more, see the docs of these functions, and the examples below.

-Original code and method by: Miron B Kursa, https://notabug.org/mbq/Boruta
+Original code and method by: Miron B. Kursa, https://notabug.org/mbq/Boruta

 Boruta is an all relevant feature selection method, while most other are minimal optimal; this means it tries to find all features carrying